blueyeco/hub-api/sections/javascript-sdk.md

 ### App Level Analytics

-Track any custom event you want and retrieve the data
+Track any custom item or user event in your app.

-### Analytics Object Level Fields
 <table>
 <tr>
 <th>Field</th>